 If you love Max's ideas, his book is a must-read: Upcycling Outdoors 20 Creative Garden Projects by Max McMurdo, £12.48, Amazon

-2. Turn a wooden pallet into a coffee table
+9. Turn a wooden pallet into a coffee table

 This fine example, made by the team at Cuprinol, shows how a wooden pallet can make a fabulous garden table, thanks to a splash of vibrant colour and simple castor feet it takes on a whole new purpose.

-3. Repurpose kitchen pots and pans
+10. Repurpose old pots and pans

-This thoughtful garden features large metal fish kettles used as planters for herbs and flowers.
-But you can use any cooking receptacle that is no longer fit for purpose in the kitchen.
+This thoughtful garden features large metal fish kettles used as planters for herbs and flowers, but you can use any cooking receptacle that is no longer fit for purpose in the kitchen.

-4. Turn the kitchen table into a herb garden
+11. Turn the kitchen table into a herb garden

 Next steps are to sand, clean and paint.
 Once dry, 'Fill bed with soil and plant herbs in rows, leaving 5cm gaps between plants.'
 The elevation should deter garden pests from destroying the crop.

-5. Dress up old furniture
+12. Dress up old furniture

 He says, 'I have been quite bold with my decoration for this piece.
 Not only have I used bright complementary colours, but I’ve also applied a crackle glaze between the two coats of paint to add a vintage, distressed look, which I think works perfectly with the style of this piece.
 The mirror is a nice bonus.
 It adds a splash of opulence while also creating the illusion of more space and light.'

-Going on to explains his planting choices, he adds, 'I filled the drawers with potted plants so I can change the display through the seasons.
+Going on to explain his planting choices, he adds, 'I filled the drawers with potted plants so I can change the display through the seasons.
 You could line the drawers with heavy plastic and drill some drainage holes if you want to plant directly into them, but the weight of the soil will make them very heavy to handle.'

-6. Make a DIY garden corner sofa
+13. Make a DIY corner sofa

 Garden furniture can be a costly investment, but given how much we value time spent outside it's a worthwhile one, surely?
 But what if you don't have the budget to make an investment?
 In that scenario your best bet is upcycling to make an on-trend furniture set that won't cost the earth.